P.E. Funding Statement

 Teaching staff are working alongside the coach to improve the quality of curriculum PE/Games sessions that are on offer to Red Lane children.

-The cost of the provision is well above the amount of funding provided by the government, however at Red Lane we feel a broad and balanced curriculum with opportunities for children to be competitive is vital in our pupil’s development.
+The cost of the provision provided for our pupils is well above the amount of funding provided by the government.
+At Red Lane we feel a broad and balanced curriculum with opportunities for children to be competitive is vital in our pupil’s development.
 Therefore we feel it is funding well spent.